ARTICLE I - MEMBERSHIP

 SECTION 10.
 Compensation.

-The powers, duties, and compensation of officers, agents, and employees shall be fixed by the board of trustees subject to the provisions of these bylaws with respect to compensation for trustees and close relatives of trustees.
+The powers, duties, and compensation of officers, agents, and employees shall be fixed by the board of trustees subject to the provisions of these bylaws with respect to compensation for trustees and related individuals of trustees.

 SECTION 11.
 Reports.

 The officers of the Cooperative shall submit at each annual meeting of the members reports covering the business of the Cooperative for the previous fiscal year.
 Such reports shall set forth the condition of the Cooperative at the close of such fiscal year.

 Florida law provides that revenues of the Cooperative “for any fiscal year in excess of the amount thereof necessary: